dehyde/BringThemHome/docs/hostage-timeline-visualization-2025-08-30/PRD.md

 Create a comprehensive timeline visualization showing the journey of every hostage from the October 7th incident through their current status, using a swimlane-based approach that clearly shows state transitions over time.

 ### 1.2 User Goals
-- **Primary**: Understand the chronological progression of hostage situations
+- **Primary**: Understand the impact of military operation and of delay on the surviavability of hostages compared to a deal
-- **Secondary**: Compare different release methods and outcomes
+- *Secondary***: Understand the chronological progression of hostage situations
 - **Tertiary**: Identify patterns in timing and circumstances

 ## 2. Data Requirements